urbit/docs/reference/hoon-expressions/rune/buc.md

 ##### Discussion

-This can be used to obtain type(s) from a list of types `p` that satisfy a requirement given by `q`.
+This can be used to obtain type(s) from a list of types `q` that satisfy a requirement given by `p`.

 ##### Examples